awsdocs/aws-kms-developer-guide/doc_source/importing-keys.md

 Before you decide to import key material into AWS KMS, you should understand the following characteristics of imported key material\.

 **You generate the key material**
 You are responsible for generating the key material using a source of randomness that meets your security requirements\.
-The key material you import must be a 256\-bit symmetric encryption key\.
+The key material you import must be a 256\-bit symmetric encryption key, except in China Regions, where it must be a 128\-bit symmetric encryption key\.

 **You can delete the key material**
 You can delete imported key material from a KMS key, immediately rendering the KMS key unusable\.
 Also, when you import key material into a KMS key, you can determine whether the key expires and [set its expiration date](importing-keys-create-cmk.md)\.
 When the expiration date arrives, AWS KMS [deletes the key material](importing-keys-delete-key-material.md)\.
 Without key material, the KMS key cannot be used in any cryptographic operation\.
 To restore the key, you must reimport the same key material into the key\.